Introduction#

 Which is further reworded now under their new agglomerate banner.

 They key differences between the two is that operators generally a specific type of controller, sometimes more than one in a single application.
-A controller would at the very least need to:
+To be classified as an operator, a controller would at the very least need to:

 The term operator is a flashier term that makes the common use-case for user-written CRD controllers more understandable.
 If you have a CRD, you likely want to write a controller for it (otherwise why go through the effort of making a custom resource?).